getqujing/interview/Front-end/GameOfLikfe.md

-# Dai Ke tech interview test for front-end engineer
+# Dai Ke tech interview test for front-end engineers

 [The Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) is a cellular automaton devised by the British mathematician   John Horton Conway   in 1970.
 It is the best-known example of a cellular automaton.